microsoft/code-with-engineering-playbook/code-reviews/recipes/Python.md

 ### Python

 The [`Python language extension`](https://marketplace.visualstudio.com/items?itemName=ms-python.python) is the base extension you should have installed for python development with VS Code.
-It enables among other things, intellisense, debugging, linting (with the above linters), testing with pytest or unittest, and code formatting with the formatters mentioned above.
+It enables intellisense, debugging, linting (with the above linters), testing with pytest or unittest, and code formatting with the formatters mentioned above.

 ### Pyright